YuechengWu/vscode/README.md

 an effort to familiarize you with the process, and make it less of a magic trick and more the kind of thing you would feel comfortable doing on your own.

+During this walkthrough we will discuss and/or do the following:

+* Find a real bug in VSCode
+* Reproduce the bug in our own build
+* Use the Chrome Debugging Tools to understand the bug
+* Locate code associated with the problem using a variety of Debugging and Code Inspection techniques
+* Fix the bug
+* Run the tests
+* Update the tests to allow for our fix

 NOTE: I am doing this work in an old branch of [VSCode](https://github.com/Microsoft/vscode), and modifying things directly in the repo so that you can clone and checkout my branch if you want to play along at home.
 To do so: